 Guests sipped on bridemaid Karen’s delicious pink sherbert punch.
-Check back for a future post with the recipe!

 One of the other crafty bridesmaids, Genny, found this post on Design Sponge on how to make fabric owls.
 She whipped up adorable paper versions, which we used as tags for the Martha Stewart Crafts favor bags filled with candy.

 I altered my Halloween Owl Cupcakes with a more fitting color palette (using golden oreos and pink frosting).
 These funfetti filled cupcakes were display on a cupcake tower, mixed in with chocolate and nutella cupcakes.
 Allie’s mom, Karen, is not only a great cook but also a great baker.
 She made this moist, yummy cake which we topped with 2 more of Genny’s custom bride and groom owl cake toppers.